Change How Serious Incidents are Investigated by the NHS

 - NHS providers must publish serious incident report findings and outcomes, anonymised but openly demonstrate resolution and conclusion status

-Our daughter Jessica received four hours of intensive treatment in The Ipswich Hospital’s A & E Department for what was described as an Arrhythmia, recently pregnant.
-During a two year period involving many questions and scrutiny from the family, the Ipswich Hospital has not addressed all our questions and we believe the investigation process needs to change urgently to safeguard other service users.
+Our daughter Jessica received treatment in The Ipswich Hospital’s A & E Department for what was described as an Arrhythmia, recently pregnant.
+During a two year period involving many questions and scrutiny from the family, the Ipswich Hospital has not addressed all our questions and we believe the investigation process needs to change.